-We have audited the accompanying financial statements of the business-type activities of the Jefferson Parish Finance Authority, as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Jefferson Parish Finance Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities, of the Jefferson Parish Finance Authority as of and for the year ended December 31, 2023, and 2022 and the related notes to the financial statements, which collectively comprise the Jefferson Parish Finance Authority's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the Jefferson Parish Finance Authority, as of December 31, 2022 and 2021, and the respective changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, of the Jefferson Parish Finance Authority as of December 31, 2023 and 2022, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.